Welcome to the Cutting (& Stitching) Edge, where we showcase people whose embroidered creativity is fresh and new!

 Tara Badcock is a Tasmanian (Australian), with a fine arts background who currently practices as a textile & installation artist specialising in hand embroidered sculptures & wall pieces.
 Her work covers a broad spread of textile forms and stylish shapes.

 “After spending three years living and working in Paris several years ago, Tara’s scope grew to encompass large embroidered curtains, cushions, clothing, bags & accessories under the umbrella of ‘Tara Badcock PARIS+TASMANIA’.
 These works combine freehand machine and hand embroidery to embed imagery into textiles.

-“Through a combination of textile manipulation and stitching, Tara seeks to connect with deeply ingrained human traditions of communicating both grand and worldly ideas, as well as private and intimate concepts, rendered in cloth.
+“Through a combination of textile manipulation and stitching, she seeks to connect with deeply ingrained human traditions of communicating both grand and worldly ideas, as well as private and intimate concepts, rendered in cloth.

 “Themes of beauty and utility, cultural identity, social and collective memory, and personal experience form the basis for individual pieces Tara creates from contemporary and antique fabrics and materials.
 Colonial Tasmanian history and the events in Revolutionary France are strong sources of inspiration within Tara’s arts practice, where historically, tension and discomfort provoked an honesty and intensity within an individual’s life- like following a thread through an ornate hand knotted piece of lace, these lives have been woven together inextricably to create our collective human past.